LunarLite/GithubVisualisation/README.md

 * Actual growth analysis
   * Using x chart (undecided)

+### Problem/Solution

+There is currently not a clear analytical tool or overview/visualisation of a repositories growth.
+Hence this visualisation!

+The visualisation will show the addition of files/code/commits at a certain time of choice (during the repositories life-span).
+Additionally some sort of analysis will be made of the code frequency and commit data, allowing for another chart.

 ### Usage

 The user can enter a search query which gets run through the Github API and returns matching repositories.